awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

 # Creating an Auto Scaling group using a launch template<a name="create-asg-launch-template"></a>

+When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the Availability Zones and VPC subnets for the instances, the desired capacity, and the minimum and maximum capacity limits\.

-To configure Amazon EC2 instances that are launched by your Auto Scaling group, you can specify a launch template, a launch configuration, or an EC2 instance\.
+To configure Amazon EC2 instances that are launched by your Auto Scaling group, you can specify a launch template or a launch configuration\.
 The following procedure demonstrates how to create an Auto Scaling group using a launch template\.

-With launch templates, you can configure the Auto Scaling group to dynamically choose either the default version or the latest version of the launch template when a scale\-out event occurs\.
-For example, you configure your Auto Scaling group to choose the current default version of a launch template\.
-To change the configuration of the EC2 instances to be launched by the group, create or designate a new default version of the launch template\.
-Alternatively, you can choose the specific version of the launch template that the group uses to launch EC2 instances\.
-You can change these selections anytime by updating the group\.
+To update the configuration of the EC2 instances after the group is created, you can create a new version of the launch template\.
+After you change the launch template for an Auto Scaling group, any new instances are launched using the new configuration options, but existing instances are not affected\.
+To update the existing instances, terminate them so that they are replaced by your Auto Scaling group, or allow auto scaling to gradually replace older instances with newer instances based on your [termination policies](as-instance-termination.md)\.

+**Note**
-Each launch template includes the information that Amazon EC2 needs to launch instances, such as an AMI and instance type\.
-You can create an Auto Scaling group that adheres to the launch template\.
-Or, you can override the instance type in the launch template and combine On\-Demand and Spot Instances\.
-For more information, see [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.
+You can also replace all instances in the Auto Scaling group to launch new instances that use the new launch template\.
+For more information, see [Replacing Auto Scaling instances](ec2-auto-scaling-group-replacing-instances.md)\.

-The Auto Scaling group specifies the desired capacity and additional information that Amazon EC2 needs to launch instances, such as the Availability Zones and VPC subnets\.
-You can set capacity to a fixed number of instances, or you can take advantage of automatic scaling to adjust capacity based on actual demand\.

 **Prerequisites**
-+ You must have created a launch template that includes the parameters required to launch an EC2 instance\.
-For information about these parameters and the limitations that apply when creating a launch template for use with an Auto Scaling group, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
++ You must have created a launch template\.
+For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
-+ You must have IAM permissions to create an Auto Scaling group using a launch template and also to create EC2 resources for the instances\.
++ You must have IAM permissions to create an Auto Scaling group using a launch template\.
+Your `ec2:RunInstances` permissions are checked when use a launch template\.
+Your `iam:PassRole` permissions are also checked if the launch template specifies an IAM role\.
 For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.

 **To create an Auto Scaling group using a launch template \(console\)**

 1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation bar at the top of the screen, choose the same Region that you used when you created the launch template\.
+1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template\.

 1. Choose **Create an Auto Scaling group**\.